IntersectMBO/cardano-node/doc/reference/simple-scripts.md

 ```

 Note that transactions spending from scripts that use type `before` must provide
-the lower bound for the transaction validity interval.
+the upper bound for the transaction validity interval.
 See below for examples of
 how to do this using the `cardano-cli`.